lnguyen2693/TuftsIntroDH-ProgrammingHistorianLesson/Lesson.md

 ## Cleaning Punctuation

-You may have noticed that even after removing stop words, some tokens still look messy ("summer," or "shine?").
+You may have noticed that even after removing stop words, some tokens still look messy ("Fear," or "breast;").
 Let's clean that up by removing punctuation from tokens.

 One way is to use the `string` module: